Jasmine Bacurnay Lee

 Jasmine Bacurnay Lee (born Jasmine Bacurnay y Villanueva; January 6, 1977) is a South Korean television personality, actress and civil servant.
 Elected as a proportional representative in South Korea's National Assembly in 2012, she is the first non-ethnic Korean and naturalized South Korean to become a lawmaker.

 Early life and education

 Jasmine met South Korean mariner Lee Dong-ho in Davao del Norte when she was still a college student majoring in biology at Ateneo de Davao University in 1994.
 They got married and first visited South Korea in 1995 and finally united in 1996.
 They have two children, a son Lee Seung-geun and a daughter Lee Seung-yeon.
 She became a naturalized South Korean in 1998.
-Her husband died of a heart attack in 2010 while saving their daughter from drowning in a whirlpool in a mountain stream in Okcheon, Gangwon while on a family vacation.
+Her husband died of a heart attack in 2010 while saving their daughter from drowning in a mountain stream in Okcheon, Gangwon while on a family vacation.

 Career

 Since 2006, she has been a panelist on the KBS program "Love in Asia" and has also appeared on a Korean language program on educational channel EBS.